Deployment using 'docker' command

 To configure SSL certificates follow this guide for NGINX.

 Map persistent storage path for certificates to /etc/certs of the container.
-Note: We recommend using /appsec/etc/certs and refer to it in our documentation for storing certificates.
+Note: We recommend using /appsec/etc/certs and refer to it in our .